CleverCloud/clever-components/docs/guides/how-to-write-stories.md

 * The `simulations` array can take as many async functions as you need, they will all be executed.
 * The `storyWait()` function can help you to wait before applying a state change to your components.
   * The first argument is the delay in milliseconds.
-  * The second argument is the callback, it will be called with the instances of the component.
+  * The second argument is the callback, it will be called with the instances of the component in the same order they were defined in the `items` property.

 ### Override argument types